Spanish assault on French Florida: Founding of St. Augustine

 Pedro Menéndez de Avilés moved his colony to the settlement of the Seloy tribe of the Timucua.
 Their chief gave them the Great House, a huge circular or oval thatched structure able to hold several hundred people.
 Around this meeting house the Spanish dug a moat and added fortifications.

 The following day, Thursday, September 6, after sighting a second French vessel they made for a nearby harbor, which proved to be that of St. Augustine, and on landing found that the other two vessels had preceded them, having also arrived the same day.
 The harbor was near the village of an Indian chief named Seloy, who received them cordially.
 The Spaniards at once went to work to fortify a large Indian dwelling, probably a communal house, which lay near the water's edge.
 They dug a trench around it and threw up a breastwork of earth and fagots.
 This was the beginning of the Spanish colony at St. Augustine, which became the oldest continuously inhabited European settlement in the United States.
 In May of the following year, the settlement was temporarily moved to what was considered a more advantageous position on Anastasia Island, and then moved back to the mainland in 1572.

 Menéndez at once began disembarking his troops, landing two hundred of them.
 On Friday, September 7, he sent his three smaller ships into the harbor, and three hundred more colonists were landed, along with the married men, their wives, and children, and most of the artillery and ammunition.
 On Saturday, the feast of Our Lady of Charity, the balance of the colonists, one hundred in number, and supplies were put ashore.
 Then the Adelantado himself landed amidst the waving of flags, the sounding of trumpets and other instruments, and the salutes of the artillery.
 The chaplain, Mendoza, who had gone ashore the previous day, advanced to meet him, chanting the Te Deum Laudamus and carrying a cross which Menéndez and those with him kissed, falling upon their knees.
 Then Menéndez took possession in the King's name.
 The mass of Our Lady was solemnly chanted, and the oath was administered to the various officials in the presence of a large concourse of friendly Indians who imitated all of the postures of the Spaniards.
 The ceremony was concluded by the serving out of food to colonists and Indians alike.
-The negro slaves were quartered in the huts of the Indian village and work on the defenses proceeded with their labor.
+The African slaves were quartered in the huts of the Indian village and work on the defenses proceeded with their labor.